rbowsley/lamplighthelp/source/16-6-0_System_Administration_-_Lists.markdown

 There are a number of drop-down lists which exist in {{Lamplight}}.
 These can all be added and edited in the same way.

+**To find the relevant list:**
+- Click admin on the main menu, then choose system administration.
+- Under the Manage drop-down list section, click on the list you would like to alter.

 **To edit existing items:**

 - double-click the text you wish to change: